nhrap-dev/TwoPAGER-Utility/README.md

 # TwoPAGER

 Prepares the files from a Hazus earthquake run to be send to the USGS for creating the TwoPAGER report.
-A GUI version is also available at https://github.com/nhrap-dev/TwoPAGER-Utility.

 <h2>To use: </h2>
 Only modify the Config.ini file